Waterloo Park, Norwich: History

 Waterloo Park owes its existence to the work of the Norwich Playing Fields and Open Spaces Society, which saw how the urban population in the Angel Road area of Norwich was increasing rapidly, and so worked with the city authorities to preserve land for use as a recreational space.
 A plot of land surrounded by housing owned by the Great Hospital Trust was leased to the city in 1899.
-A new park, known as the Catton Recreation Ground, designed to include gardens created by local schoolchildren, was opened in May 1904.
+The park, then known as Catton Recreation Ground, was redesigned to include gardens created by local schoolchildren, and opened in May 1904 with a new name, Waterloo Park.
 In 1911, a proposal was made by the manufacturer Edwards & Holmes to build a shoe factory on part of the land occupied by the park, an idea which never went past the application stage.

-Catton Recreation Ground was completely redesigned in 1929 by Captain Arnold Sandys-Winsch, who had been appointed as the Norwich City Parks and Gardens Superintendent in 1919.
+The park was completely redesigned in 1929 by Captain Arnold Sandys-Winsch, who had been appointed as the Norwich City Parks and Gardens Superintendent in 1919.
 With government funding provided to give temporary relief for unemployed local men, work on the new park was able to start.
 At 18 acre, it was the second largest of a series of parks laid out by Sandys-Winsch in Norwich.
-Completed and opened to the public in 1933, it was the last of Sandys-Winsch's parks to be built, at a cost of £37,000, and was "considered to be one of the finest in East Anglia".
-By the time he retired in 1956, Sandys-Winsch had helped to create 600 acre of urban parks and open spaces in Norwich, and was instrumental in the planting of 20,000 trees in the city.
+Completed and opened to the public in 1933, it was the last of a series of parks to be designed by Sandys-Winsch, at a cost of £37,000; at the time it was "considered to be one of the finest in East Anglia".
+By the time he retired in 1956, he had helped to create 600 acre of urban parks and open spaces in Norwich, and was instrumental in the planting of 20,000 trees in the city.

-The central pavilion in Waterloo Park was used as a temporary mortuary during the Second World War.
+The central pavilion in Waterloo Park was used as a temporary mortuary during the World War II.
 After one air raid, the bodies of factory workers from across the other side of Norwich arrived at the park under police escort, to the horror of people using the nearby tennis courts, who had been unaware of the raid that had happened.

-Waterloo Park is historically important; its pavilion, pergolas, bandstand and front gates have been designated as Grade II* listed structures, and the park itself is Grade II* listed, as it is considered to be a good example of an early 20th century municipal park.
+Waterloo Park is historically important; its pavilion, pergolas, bandstand and front gates have been designated as Grade II* listed structures, and the park itself is Grade II* listed, as it is considered to be a good example of an early 20th-century municipal park.
 The overall layout has remained largely unchanged since the 1930s, and it has been recognised by Norwich City Council as an 'historic landscape'.
 Some of the facilities have been modified, so that original features such as the school garden at the northern tip of the park, and the moat around the edge of the central garden, no longer exist.
 In 1962, £1000 was spent by the council in renovating the pavilion, an expense which was criticized by the local press at the time.